Dendrocollybia: Description

 The stem is 4 to 6 cm long by 1 mm thick, roughly equal in width throughout, and tapers to a long "root" which terminates in a dull black, roughly spherical sclerotium.
 The stem may be buried deeply in its substrate.
 The stem surface is roughly the same color as the cap, with a fine whitish powder on the upper surface.
 In the lower portion, the stem is brownish, and has fine grooves that run lengthwise up and down the surface.
-The lower half is covered with irregularly arranged short branch-like protuberances at right angles to the stem that measure 2–3 by 0.5 mm.
+The lower half is covered with irregularly arranged short branch-like protuberances at right angles to the stem that measures 2–3 by 0.5 mm.
 These projections are cylindrical and tapering, with ends that are covered with a slime head of conidia (fungal spores produced asexually).
-D. racemosa is the only mushroom species known that forms conidia on side branches of the stem.
+D. racemosa is the only mushroom species known that form conidia on side branches of the stem.
 The sclerotium from which the stem arises is watery grayish and homogeneous in cross section (not divided into internal chambers), with a thin dull black outer coat, and measures 3 to 6 mm in diameter.
 American mycologist Alexander H. Smith cautioned that novice collectors will typically miss the sclerotium the first time they find the species.
-The edibility of D. racemosa is unknown, but as David Arora says, the fruit bodies are "much too puny and rare to be of value."
+The edibility of D. racemosa is unknown, but as David Arora says, the fruit bodies are "much too puny and rare to be of value".